Research Director, Rethink Trade

 Daniel Rangel is the Research Director of the Rethink Trade program at the American Economic Liberties Project.
 Previously, he was the Research Director of Public Citizen’s Global Trade Watch.

 Daniel holds a Master’s degree in International Economic Policy from the Paris School of International Affairs at Sciences Po and an LL.M. in International Legal Studies from Georgetown University Law Center, where he graduated top of his class.
+He also holds Law and Political Science degrees from Universidad de los Andes in Bogotá, Colombia.
 Prior to carrying out his postgraduate studies, Daniel worked as an attorney in Colombia in international trade and competition law matters.

 You can reach Daniel at email@example.com.
 Follow him on Twitter: @DanielRangelJ